 Google Adwords has a tool called Keyword Planner that allows you to search for keywords that other users have included in their campaigns.
 These keywords also come with data that give you a better idea of the following:

 Keyword Planner also allows you to search for keywords via a particular location.
-This is ideal of your event is only in Johannesburg.
+This is ideal if your event is only in Johannesburg.
 Why would you want to promote it to Capetonians or Durbanites?
-Unless you were trying to throw your net very wide to capture additional interest, it would be better to focus the adverts as much as possible to ensure you get the best possible results.
+Unless you’re throwing your net wide to capture additional interest, it would be better to focus the adverts to ensure the best possible results.

 One of the most exciting features of PPC is that you can use Google Adwords to determine specific date ranges for your promotions.
-Once you submit your campaign and it is approved by Google, they will run from and to the dates you specify, giving you all the attention you need at the right time.
+Once you submit your campaign and it is approved by Google, they will run from and to the dates you specify.
+This will give you all the attention you need at the right time.

-Follow our blog to stay updated with loads of interesting information on digital marketing that we will be sharing on a regular basis.
+Follow our blog to stay updated with loads of interesting information on digital marketing.